-Under new ownership, Goodchild has overseen the rebranding of Ocean Way Recording back to its original name of United Recording and has worked with artists such as Brian Wilson, James Taylor, Beck, Radiohead and Alabama Shakes in his tenure.
+Goodchild oversaw the transition of Ocean Way Recording become United Recording in 2014.
+During his career he has worked with numerous artists including Brian Wilson, James Taylor, Beck, Radiohead and Alabama Shakes to name a few.

 Hailing from (near) Leeds, England, he made the move to Los Angeles in 2001 having been awarded a degree in Commercial Music Production and Business from the University of Manchester.
 Early on in his time in the U.S., while working as a runner at Ocean Way, he had some success as a musician, songwriter and session musician.